LinbuduLab/esbuild-plugins/docs/nx/snowpack.md

 ## Executors

-**NOTE: In Nx-Snowpack project, it's recommended to configurate your Snowpack project by `PROJECT/snowpack.config.js`(which also has a higher priority) instead of schema options.**
+**NOTE: In Nx-Snowpack project, it's recommended to configurate your snowpack project by `PROJECT/snowpack.config.js`(which also has a higher priority) instead of schema options.**

 ### serve